At last! I've had a little time to make some things. It's my Mum's birthday soon, and I decided to make her a little birthday banner.

 Although rather short for my weight, I am not quite as round as this belt suggests; I did get a little carried away with the piecing, and there's plenty to go around!

-I got the cute buckle from Sew 'n' Sew of Cirencester for a whole 75p.
+Sew 'n' Sew of Cirencester for a whole 75p.
 If you're ever in the area, the shop is well worth the visit.

 I made a couple of lavender teabags, but haven't photographed them yet.
 But they do smell lovely!